 Eventually you end up with this: eye-free, and very high-yield.
 (But don't throw out those eyes!
 You can save them to make a tasty pineapple syrup to use in cocktails or as a sweet topping for waffles or pancakes.)

 Next, split the pineapple lengthwise into halves...

-Slice each wedges crosswise into bite-sized pieces (or if tacos al pastor are on the menu (and they should be!), leave those big wedges intact!).
+Slice each wedge crosswise into bite-size pieces (or, if tacos al pastor are on the menu—and they should be!—leave those big wedges intact).

 Step 10: Serve

 Arrange your slices, serve, and let the badass-ery commence.